mihirvador/Financial-Algorithms/README.md

 **Version**
 ------------------------------------------------
-This was all written in Python 3.7.0 or in Tensorflow 2 in Python 3.7.0
+This was all written in Python 3.7.0 and in Tensorflow 2.